rubenarturopj/twitter_clone_001/01_Instructions/05_users_and_individual_profile.md

 -   We are creating the different routers here

-### Create Avatar
+### Create Avatar & the right panel for "Who to follow"

 1. Go to `components` folder and create a new file called `Avatar.tsx`.
 Create the basic structure, add an interface, pass the props, style the return.
 Work on the main body of the function.

 2. To add the `<Avatar>` component to our UI and actually see what we're editing.

-Go to `FollowBar.tsx` file in `components/layout` folder.
+3. Go to `FollowBar.tsx` file in `components/layout` folder.
 Import the `useUsers` (plural) hook.
 Create a conditional rendering: if users is empty, then return NULL-nothing.
 Otherwise, return the right colum that contains the followers.
 Then import our Avatar on top of the file, and pass it on the return section with a property of userId.
 Style the return.

-3. Style `Avatar.tsx`.
+4. Style `Avatar.tsx`.
 Add the function to redirect when clicked on it.
 Inside `public` folder, create a new folder called `images`.
 Add the PNG image placeholder for image in the `public/images/` folder.

 ### Create user profile